viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 </div>

 Your Omnibot 2000 arrival will likely be both exciting *and* full of dust.
-So get out your window cleaner and paper towels and get to know it while giving it a good cleaning.
+Get out your window cleaner and paper towels and get to know it while giving it a good cleaning.

-The Omnibot is driven by two wheels on each side, with a 3rd un-powered wheel per side.
+The Omnibot is driven by two wheels on each side, with a third un-powered wheel per side.
 The powered wheels have treads - you'll want to see if yours are intact and usable as they are important for traction.
 Ours were in decent shape - if yours are not you can find them for sale on [Ebay](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=omnibot+2000+treads&_sacat=0&LH_TitleDesc=0&_odkw=omnibot+2000&_osacat=0) or 3D-printable at [Thingaverse](https://www.thingiverse.com/thing:4779479).